Deinacrida connectens: Description

+Like other Deinacrida, the male is smaller than the female, with the male being about 3.5 cm in length, whereas the adult female is about 4.5 cm in length, although the female can reach up 7.2 cm.
+The adult can reach almost 10 g in weight.
+Throughout its distribution, body colour is extremely variable.
+In some populations, individuals may have mostly black bodies (for example, those in a population located at Spence Peak in Southland) whereas others may have a mix of red, grey and olive colours.
+The antennae are about half as long as the body length.
+The pronotum (the upper part of the thorax) is thicker along its margins.
+Each sex can be distinguished by presence or absence of an ovipositor, which is only present in the female.
+It is a long, curved spiny structure at the end of the abdomen that is used for depositing eggs and is about half as long as the body.
+The hind legs possess tiny peg-like structures about 19.9 µm long, referred to as stridulatory pegs which are used to produce sound by rubbing their abdominal tergites, which also possess peg structures around 77.5 µm long.
+When alive, the species has a musky odour.

+Distribution and habitat

-Deinacrida connectens is restricted to the South Island of New Zealand, where its distribution extends from the Wharepapa / Arthur Range in North West Nelson to the Takitimu Range in Southland.
-The range of D. connectens is known to overlap with the range of Deinacrida pluvialis in the western Otago mountains.
-This relatively widespread species distribution is unusual in the Deinacrida genus, where species usually have a restricted distribution.
-D. connectens generally inhabits scree slopes in alpine zones at elevations between 1200m and 3600m above sea level, but juveniles have also been found at 990m above sea level.
+Deinacrida connectens is restricted to the South Island of New Zealand, where its distribution extends from the Wharepapa / Arthur Range in the Tasman region to Takitimu Range in the Southland region.
+The range of D. connectens is known to overlap with those of other giant wētā, such as Deinacrida pluvialis in the western Otago mountains, and Deinacrida parva and Deinacrida elegans in the Kaikōura region.
+This relatively widespread species distribution is unusual for Deinacrida, where species usually have a restricted distribution.
+D. connectens generally inhabits scree slopes in alpine zones at elevations between 1200 m and 3600 m above sea level, but juveniles have also been found at 990 m above sea level.
 It is not known what factor restricts them to this zone.
-The lower limit for their elevation range isolates populations on each mountain range.D. connectens has been alleged to be the most abundant species of Deinacrida.
+The lower limit for their elevation range isolates populations on each mountain range.
+D. connectens is presumably the most abundant species of Deinacrida.